 Nutrition

-This crispy air fried tofu with chia seeds is one of those brilliant pairings of healthy ingredients with a healthy cooking style to make tasty, nutritious food.
+This dish is one of those brilliant pairings of healthy ingredients with a healthy cooking style to make tasty, nutritious food.
 The tofu and chia seeds are really the nutritional stars of the show here and, for those who are interested, I will briefly explain why below.

 Tofu